 Applicants for the Primate Welfare Award must register for the ASP meeting, submit their abstract for presentation, and during the registration process they must select the box indicating they will participate in the Primate Welfare Award competition.

 Only after the Program Committee has accepted their abstract may applicants continue with the competition process.
 Once their abstract has been accepted, applicants must submit a written summary of the welfare value of their work.
-The application form is available here for download.
+The application is available here.

-The written applications will be reviewed prior to the annual ASP meeting in a blind fashion by the Primate Care Committee (PCC).
+The written applications will be reviewed prior to the annual ASP meeting by the Primate Care Committee (PCC).
 Members of the PCC will view the oral or poster presentations at the ASP conference by the qualified applicants to judge their presentations.
 The winner of the award will be announced at the ASP Closing Banquet.

 To be eligible for the Primate Welfare Award the applicant needs to be the first author, and must give the oral presentation or be available to discuss the poster, but does not need to be present at the banquet to win.
 Anyone presenting their work at the ASP conference may apply.
 Individuals with or without terminal degrees (e.g., PhD, DVM) are eligible and those without such degrees are especially encouraged to apply.
 The written application and the project to be presented must be primarily the work of the first author.